-- Discussion in weekly tutorials and/or written comments on returned tutorial work. - Reports on OxCORT. - Discussion in oral marking sessions and/or written comments on your lab reports, and the mark you receive for each lab report. - Feedback on your answers to college collections (mock exams). - Exam marks. - Comments on your first Industrial Visit report. - Discussion of work submitted for revision tutorials. - Discussion of work submitted for Y2 Maths classes. - Comments from Junior Demonstrators on your use of your laboratory notebook. - Comments and peer review on your Y2 Business Plan talks. - Comments and Peer review on your Y2 Materials Selection poster. - Comments on your Part II (Y4) Research Project talks. - Comments on your progress by your team design project supervisor, by Senior Demonstrators for the modelling and characterisation modules and by your Part II project supervisor.
+- Discussion in weekly tutorials and/or written comments on returned tutorial work. - Termly reports on OxCORT. - Discussion in oral marking sessions and/or written comments on your lab reports, and the mark you receive for each lab report. - Feedback on your answers to college collections (mock exams). - Exam marks. - Comments on your first Industrial Visit report. - Discussion of work submitted for revision tutorials. - Discussion of work submitted for Y2 Maths classes. - Comments from Junior Demonstrators on your use of your laboratory notebook. - Comments and peer review on your Y2 Business Plan talks. - Comments and Peer review on your Y2 Materials Selection poster. - Comments on your Part II (Y4) Research Project talks. - Comments on your progress by your team design project supervisor, by Senior Demonstrators for the modelling and characterisation modules and by your Part II project supervisor.

-In addition, more generic feedback is found in the detailed reports of the Examiners, which are available to you via our UG Weblearn site, and in the two Y3 workshops "Answering finals exam questions" and "Answering GP3 Exam Questions".
+In addition, more generic feedback is found in the detailed reports of the Examiners, which are available to you via our UG Weblearn site, and in the Y3 workshop "Answering finals exam questions".